-Tired and frustrated with the chasm between what we read in the New Testament and what our church experience has been, CrossPoint is preparing for some big changes.
-Here is where we’re going in the next five years; we’d love for you to take this journey with us.
+Tired and frustrated with the chasm between what we’ve been studying in the book of Acts and what our church experience has been, CrossPoint is preparing for some big changes.
+Here is where we’re going in the next five years.
 (You can listen to the audio of Pastor Logan sharing this vision here.)

 Beyond-the-Horizon Vision (5 Years—November 2023)

 Targeted Transformation through Spiritual Formation: Over the next five years we will turn fifty neighborhoods upside down for Christ through the formation of biblical communities, organized as a network of house churches, committed to obeying the Great Commandment and fulfilling the Great Commission.

 Intentionally meeting in homes allows these communities to maintain 1) a size where meaningful relationships can develop and mutual discipleship can take place, 2) a simplicity that requires minimal overhead or programming, and 3) a style that emphasizes full participation and shared responsibility.

 In this way, the spiritual cancers of indifference, spectatorship, and consumerism are combatted and instead each believer is enabled to identify and develop his or her spiritual gifts and to make a unique contribution to what God is doing in Utah.

 As a result, these fifty neighborhoods will experience the love of Christ as these communities find practical and tangible ways to bless them and will see the love of Christ modeled as these communities prioritize time together around the Word, in fellowship, around the table, and in prayer.

 These communities will serve as points of light, forming Kingdom constellations and connecting diverse neighborhoods across the entire state of Utah.